tandriamil/bcs-aes256-ctr/README.md

 # bcs-aes256-ctr

-An unverified and surely unsecure implementation of aes256-ctr for a cryptography project
+This project contains an unverified and surely insecure implementation of AES256 in CTR mode.
+It was done for a cryptography course, which goal was purely to understand the logic behind it.

+**DO NOT use this implementation into a project having security requirements**.